 Is fellowship right for me?

-To find out if your teaching and/or learning support experience, roles and responsibilities is aligned to the criteria for fellowship, you may wish to complete the Advance HE Fellowship Category Tool.
+To find out if your teaching and/or learning support experience, roles and responsibilities is aligned to the criteria for fellowship, you need to complete the Advance HE Fellowship Category Tool.
+You must use the 2011 Category Tool at this link and not the updated 2023 Category Tool.

 Please note you will be asked to share the results of your fellowship category tool as part of the application process.